 “And don’t forget, if you fancy a debauched night out sometime, we could troll the clubs.”

 “OK thanks, I’m not sure that’s my scene anymore, but I’ll think about it.”

 “Good luck with Tim.
 I hope he’s all you want him to be.”

 That night I couldn’t get to sleep for ages.
 I felt a little guilty about how I’d treated Rob.
 I knew I’d made the right decision but I just wondered if I’d been a bit brutal, if I could have let him down more gently.
 Is there ever a good way to end a relationship?

 Then I was worried about Dad.
 I’d eavesdropped on him talking on the phone and was sure he was arranging a romantic meeting for his scheduled trip to New York next week.
 He was awful like that, always had to have a secret liaison in his life.
 It was like an addictive drug.
 Much as I despised Tracey, my step-mother, I hated the thought of my father cheating on her.
 He’d cheated on Mum so many times.
 Usually short term.
 The only serious affair I knew about was the one he’d had with Tracey and I suppose she must know what he’s like and how to deal with it.
 I worried because I knew how much this cloak and dagger stuff took out of him.
-He always got wound up and drank more than his normal amount.
+He always got wound up and drank more than he should.
 At times he embarrassed me.
 Not that he often appeared drunk but his breath smelled of alcohol and people must have put two and two together.
 Fortunately Cannon Pets Supplies was too important to him so he was never drunk at work.

 Then I was thinking of Tim, wondering if I’d imagined the chemistry I’d felt, wondering how to progress the relationship.
 I knew I could be a bit forward and I didn’t want to show him that side of my character.
 But he might not think he had a chance with me – a student asking the bosses daughter out.